International Baccalaureate Program

 At Buffalo Academy of the Sacred Heart, we are committed to graduating young women with leadership skills that will prepare them to change the world for good.
 This commitment spans their four years at the Academy and culminates with a Leadership Capstone Project.
 One such project, Locks for Lyons, was a cancer awareness and hair donation drive that culminated in over half of the school donating six or more inches of hair for chemotherapy patients.
 Leadership Studies Program

 Knowing that junior year is busy and can be demanding for our students, we have introduced a weekly mindfulness course partnering with area professionals.
 Girls learn about the neuroscience behind the effectiveness of meditation and are introduced to various meditation practices including breathing exercises, yoga, body scans and studies in compassion.
 We all know that high school can be an amazing four years- with mindfulness training, our girls are “present” to experience it.

 We live in a global reality and feel strongly that opportunities for girls to create their world view should be supported by world experiences.
 Each year, approximately 75 students avail themselves of an international learning opportunity.
-Opportunities vary each summer, but have included cultural tours of Italy, the British Isles, Portugal, Spain, France, Costa Rica, Central Europe, New Zealand and Australia.
-We also offer mission-based service and immersion trips to the Dominican Republic, Jamaica, and Zambia, plus a research and field experience trip to the Bahamas.
-Additionally, our students have participated in the UB Confucius Institute China Immersion Trip and the Young Life El Salvador Mission Trip (led by one of our faculty members).
-Our student body is enriched each year through German students who are here for a semester as part of the Buffalo-Dortmund Sister City Student Exchange Program.International OpportunitiesExtended Courses
+Opportunities vary each summer, but have included cultural tours of Italy and Greece, the British Isles, Portugal, Spain, France, Costa Rica, Central Europe, New Zealand and Australia plus a research and field experience trip to the Bahamas.
+We offer a mission-based service trip to El Salvador (through Young Life and led by one of our faculty members).
+In addition, our student body is enriched each year through German students who are here for a semester as part of the Buffalo-Dortmund Sister City Student Exchange Program.International OpportunitiesExtended Courses